 The Delay bit is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the number of consecutive MSDUs for the TC or TS given by the TID that experience a transmit delay greater than or equal to the value specified in the Delay Threshold subfield is greater than or equal to the value given in Delayed MSDU Count.
 Delay is measured from the time the MSDU is passed to the MAC until the point at which the entire MSDU has been successfully transmitted, including receipt of the final Ack frame from the peer STA if the QoSAck service class is being used.

+The PDR bit is set to 1 to request that a Transmit Stream/Category Measurement report be generated when the experienced PDR for the traffic flow given by SCSID lower than the value specified in the Packet Delivery Ratio field in the TSPEC element when the Traffic Identifier field contains an SCSID value.
+When the Traffic Identifier field contains a TID value, the PDR bit is reserved.

 The Average Error Threshold field contains a value representing the number of discarded MSDUs to be used as the threshold value for the Average trigger condition.
 The field is reserved if the Average Error Threshold subfield of the Trigger Conditions bit-field is 0.